 What happens when my child goes to nursery?

-If you have chosen to use reusable nappies you have done so for a reason.
-Whether it’s your baby’s health or to reduce waste, it is your choice.
-It is important that the nursery you choose for your baby supports and respects your decision.
-You simply take enough clean nappies (and wraps if needed) to the nursery to last the day and bring them home to wash in the evening.
-It’s a good idea to supply your nursery with a reusable wet bag for the used nappies.
+If you’ve chosen to use reusable nappies, you’ve done so for a reason.
+Whether it’s for your baby’s health, waste reduction, or cost savings.
+It’s important that the nursery you select for your child supports and respects your choice.
+Our guidance is to take enough clean reusable nappies (and wraps if using flat or fitted/shaped nappies) to the nursery to last the day and then take them home for washing in the evening.
+It’s also a good idea to equip your nursery with a wet bag so that they can store the used nappies.

-What should I do if my nursery is unwilling to use real nappies?
+What should I do if my nursery is unwilling to use reusable nappies?

-Most nurseries will be happy to use real nappies.
-In the unlikely event that your child’s nursery is unwilling to use real nappies please contact Real Nappies for London.
-We are keen to monitor the situation and find out why they are unable to meet your needs.
+Most nurseries will be happy to use reusable nappies.
+However, if your child’s nursery is not accommodating to use them, please let us know.
+We are keen to help and find out why they are unable to meet your needs.

 What do I do with my nappies once my child has potty trained?